The Twelve Days of Christmas: Anxiety and Depression Free

 On the eleventh day of Christmas a gift I gave to me: Eleven Acts of Kindness

 Some times when you are feeling down you may sit around waiting for the world to be kind to you.
 I propose a different idea.
 You can initiate an act of kindness and be an agent of change.
 Every single day there are multiple opportunities to reach out and connect with people who need a kind word or support.
 The holidays may pose even more possibilities than usual to give the gift of kindness.
 Get the warm fuzzies and do something nice for someone else.
-You can share your stories of random acts of kindness here in response to my question of the week discussion.

 On the twelfth day of Christmas a gift we give to thee: Twelve Holiday Articles for a happy, healthy, stress free holiday-ee!